-IPy examples/Notebook/ × IPy User Interface × IPy Runni ing Co de × ⊨≊ 🤉 ← → C 127.0.0.1:8888/notebooks/examples/No otebook/User%20In terfa ce.ipynb 🛣 🗮 IP[y]: Notebook User Interface (autosaved) File Edit View Insert Cell Kernel Help 0 User Interface Tour Keyboard Shortcuts None 🗘 Reyboard Shortcuta 5 User Interface IPython Help Notebook Example This notebook describes the user interface o Notebook Help 3 U 17 is includes both mouse and keyboard based navigation and interaction.
-Editor Shortcuts ß As of IPython 2.0, the user interface has 0 ause of this we highly recommend existing users to revie Python ľ grading to IPython 2.0.
-All new users of IPython should revie NumPy Ľ SciPy ľ Modal editor Matplotlib Ľ SymPy Ľ 6 T Starting with IPython 2.0, the IPython Noteb keyboard does different things depending pandas Ľ Frace.
-This means that the book is in.
+IPy examples/Notebook/ × IPy User Interface × IPy Runni $\leftrightarrow$ $\Rightarrow$ C $\square$ 127.0.0.1:8888/notebooks/examples/Notebook/User%20Interface.ipynb $\diamondsuit$ IP[y]: Notebook User Interface (autosaved) File Edit View Insert Cell Kernel Help 0 User Interface Tour None 💠 Keyboard Shortcuts 5 User Interface IPython Help Notebook Examples ß This notebook describes the user interface o Notebook Help ß is includes both mouse and keyboard based navigation and interaction.
+Editor Shortcuts 2 As of IPython 2.0, the user interface has ause of this we highly recommend existing users to revie 2.0.
+All new users of IPython should revie Python Ľ grading to IPython 2.0.
+Air new users of itry and anound revie NumPy Ľ SciPy ľ Modal editor Matplotlib ß Starting with IPython 2.0, the IPython Noteb SymPy ß erface.
+This means that the keyboard does different things depending pandas ď book is in.
 There are two modes: edit mode and command mode.
-Edit mode Edit mode is indicated by a green cell border a and a prompt showi ng in the editor area: In [2]: a = 10 When a cell is in edit mode, you can type into the cell, like a norm al tex t editor.
-Enter edit mode by pressing enter or usin ng the mouse to clic k on a a cell's editor area.
+Edit mode Edit mode is indicated by a green cell border and a prompt showing in the editor area: In [2]: a = 10 When a cell is in edit mode, you can type into the cell, like a norma al tex t editor.
+Enter edit mode by pressing enter or usin ig the mouse to click k on a a cell's editor area.